U.S. Customs seizes Malaysia's Top Glove shipment following forced labour finding

+Asia PacificU.S.
+Customs seizes Malaysia's Top Glove shipment following forced labour finding

-KUALA LUMPUR (Reuters) - The U.S. Customs and Border Protection has seized a shipment of 3.97 million nitrile disposable gloves from Malaysia’s Top Glove Corp Bhd estimated to be worth $518,000, on indications they were made by forced labor, it said Wednesday.
+The U.S. Customs and Border Protection has seized a shipment of 3.97 million nitrile disposable gloves from Malaysia's Top Glove Corp Bhd (TPGC.KL) estimated to be worth $518,000, on indications they were made by forced labor, it said Wednesday.

 CBP on March 29 issued a forced labor finding based on evidence of multiple forced labor indicators in the world's largest medical glove maker's production process.